 Rising in 13 of the last 17 months, the Industrial Production Index ticked down from a record high in December, decreasing 0.1 point to 106.5 but was up 4.9 points from a year ago.
 Additionally, the Index has risen in 51 of the last 66 months since bottoming at 83.5 in June 2009.

-New orders for manufactured durable goods fell sequentially for the third time in the last four months, decreasing 0.9 percent in November, after rising 0.3 percent the previous month and was unchanged from a year ago.
-Nonetheless, new orders for manufactured durable have advanced year-over-year in 51 of the last 59 months.
-Excluding the volatile transportation component (aircraft orders), durable goods orders decreased sequentially for just the fifth time in the last 15 months, declining 0.4 percent in November.
+New orders for manufactured durable goods fell sequentially for the fourth time in the last five months, decreasing 3.3 percent in December, after falling 2.2 percent the previous month.
+Nonetheless, new orders for manufactured durable goods were up 0.4 percent from a year ago and have advanced year-over-year in 52 of the last 60 months.
+Excluding the volatile transportation component (aircraft orders), durable goods orders decreased sequentially for just the sixth time in the last 16 months, declining 0.8 percent in December.

 The service sector grew (exceeding 50 on the ISM Non-Manufacturing Index) for the 60th month in a row, with the pace of growth accelerating slightly from the previous month.
 In December, the Index edged up 0.2 points to register at 56.7 and was 2.7 points above its level of a year ago.